creative-templates/semantic-similarity/README.md

 - [x] Decided on the dataset to use: SNLI (Stanford Natural Language Inference)
 - [x] Added schema for dataset and application
 - [x] Discussed with team about the implementation of BERT
+- [x] Added the scraper for the dataset
+- [x] Added the dataset after scraping